MTB Project Logo

 4.)
 At the summit, take a breather and enjoy the views.
 Then charge into the Summit Trail for 1.5 miles of pumps, flow, and fun.
 After the initial road crossing, you could cut right to Off The Grid, but the rest of the Summit Trail is worth keeping to the left.

 5.)
-The end of the Summit Trail feeds onto the Preston Railroad Trail, but for this ride, turn left and connect back to Tiger Mountain Road 5500 instead.
+The end of the Summit Trail feeds onto the Preston Railroad Trail, but for this ride, turn left and connect back to Road 5500 instead.
 Keep straight at the next two intersections (unless you'd prefer to go back up and ride all of Off The Grid).
 As mapped, climb to Drop In just across from Predator to cut in partway on Off The Grid.

 6.)
 The remainder of Off The Grid serves up over a mile of aggressive flow that requires and rewards deft bike handling.
 There's some climbing, but most of the trail is downhill.
 Be aware of several dropping/lunging turns and a fair share of roots.
-The trail ends with a chunky exit onto Tiger Mountain Road 5500 near some picnic tables.
+The trail ends with a chunky exit onto Tiger Crosover Road 5500 near some picnic tables.
 This is a great place to regroup and rest for a bit.

 7.)
 Once you're ready, continue onto Fully Rigid for a tight, twisty, and awkward passage that you'll either love or hate.
 Up next, continue onto Joy Ride for high embankments, vigorous undulation, tight turns, and recurring tech.
 All of these obstacles will confront riders to find the flow on this rough coaster ride that ends on the Northwest Timber Trail.